Henrique Capriles: 2012 presidential election

 Capriles was selected in primaries held in February 2012 as the opposition candidate against Hugo Chávez in the presidential elections to be held in October 2012; he won the opposition primaries with 1,900,528 (64.2%) votes of the 3,059,024 votes cast (votes from abroad not included).

 Capriles named former Brazilian president Luiz Inácio Lula da Silva as his political inspiration.
-However, Luiz Inácio Lula da Silva endorsed Chávez in the 2012 election.

-In February 2012, Capriles was subjected to what some foreign journalists characterized as attacks by state-run media sources.
+In February 2012, Capriles was subjected to attacks by state-run media sources.

 The Wall Street Journal reported that Capriles "was exposed in [sic] a campaign in Venezuela's state-run media, which insinuated he was, among other things, a homosexual and a Zionist".
 An opinion article of 13 February 2012 on the website of the state-owned Radio Nacional de Venezuela, titled "The Enemy is Zionism", mentioned Capriles's Jewish ancestry and a meeting he had held with local Jewish leaders, saying, "This is our enemy, the Zionism that Capriles today represents ...
 Zionism, along with capitalism, are responsible for 90% of world poverty and imperialist wars."
 Chávez repeatedly denied allegations of tolerating or promoting anti-Semitism.

 In early September 2012, David De Lima, a former governor of Anzoategui, published a document he said showed secret MUD plans to implement much more neoliberal policy, if elected, than their public statements showed.
 De Lima claimed the document was a form of policy pact between some of the candidates in the MUD primary, including Capriles.

 On 6 September 2012, opposition legislator William Ojeda denounced these plans and the "neoliberal obsessions" of his colleagues in the MUD; he was suspended by his A New Era party the following day.
 Capriles said his purported signature on the document was a forgery, while the MUD's economic advisor said that the MUD had "no hidden agenda", and that its plans included the "institutionalisation" of the government's Bolivarian Missions so that they would no longer be "subject to the whims of government".
 One small coalition party claimed De Lima had offered them money to withdraw from the MUD; De Lima denied the claim.

 On 7 October 2012, Capriles lost the election to then-President Hugo Chávez.